khun-elle/Lott_and_Mustard/LM.md

 Our analysis attempted to replicate the authors’ results using twoway fixed effects even though the outcomes are likely to be biased due to dynamic treatment effects.
-The issue of dynamic treatment effects calls for other estimators that do not have a no sign flip property such as Callaway & Sant’anna or Sun & Abraham.
+The issue of dynamic treatment effects calls for other estimators that do have a no sign flip property such as Callaway & Sant’anna or Sun & Abraham.
 In addition, we implement bacon decomposition to examine the weights and the average DID estimate.